Nan Ino Cooper, 10th Baroness Lucas: Donations of family collections

 Lady Lucas inherited a collection of over 3,000 prints and drawings collected by Amabel Hume-Campbell, 1st Countess de Grey and her nephew Thomas de Grey, 2nd Earl de Grey.
 She donated this collection to the British Museum in memory of her brother, who had died of wounds suffered as a fighter pilot during World War I. She kept another collection including items on the history of printmaking, mezzotints and stipples, which (along with the contents of Wrest Park) was later sold at auction.

 In the early 1920s, Lady Lucas also donated a significant collection of fossils, largely from the Isle of Wight, to the Natural History Museum.

 Personal life

 She succeeded to the titles of her brother, Auberon Thomas Herbert, becoming 10th Baroness Lucas and 6th Lady Dingwall, in 1916, and, on 30 April 1917, she married Lt-Col Howard Lister Cooper.
-They had two children, Anne Rosemary Cooper and Rachel Cooper.
+They had two children, Anne Rosemary Cooper and Rachel Cooper, who married Spencer Loch.
 Lady Lucas died on 3 November 1958.
 Her elder daughter inherited her titles.
+Her younger daughter had three children.